typoland/InstancesCalculator/README.md

 }
 ```
 I think it is self-explaing.
 Except experimental parameter `distribution` which causes exponential disribution of styles.
 Only first and last values counts.

+if you use commadline siply feed `instaces_calculator` by `somejson.json` file.
+If you prefer UI, use `ShowMeInstances` app which is pretty experimental.
+But first prepare `json` in some editor.
+This app allwos you to change numbers, copy and delete parts of code, but has some limitations... (i.e you cannot add line.
+Why not?)

 __Important__: number of values in `axisInstance` must be equal `2^(dimensions - 1)`; 2 for 2-dimensional, 4 for 3-dimensional, 8 for 4-dimensional designspace.
 #### Rendering of distributed, not distorted 2d designspace
 ![](./exp03.png)